What is 'e-waste'?

 - Power tools eg drills, circular saws, angle grinders etc

 Please remove any batteries from items prior to drop-off.
-These can be recycled separately at the drop-off event.
+These can be brought to Council’s offices for recycling.
+Click here to find out more about Council's 'Recycle Your Batteries' program.

 Items that are NOT accepted